gaberomualdo/heic-jpg-comparison/README.md

 This code in this repo is licensed under the MIT License (see comment in `get_photos.py`).
 Photos are from [Pixabay](https://pixabay.com/), and are licensed under the [Pixabay License](https://pixabay.com/service/license/).

-The code and programs in this repo were written by [Fred Adams](https://xtrp.io/).
+The code and programs in this repo were written by [Gabriel Romualdo](https://xtrp.io/).
 Give this repo a ⭐ if you found this interesting.

 ## Raw Data